How to Treat Dog Ear Hematoma at Home?

 Is Professional Surgery Needed For Your Dog’s Ear Hematoma?

-If the hematoma is light or tiny, and operation isn’t an option (for instance, if your dog isn’t strong enough even for anaesthesia), your doctor may attempt draining it using a big needle.
-Nevertheless, this is not optimal as auditory hematomas frequently recur without operation.
+If the hematoma is light or tiny, and operation isn’t an option (for instance, if your dog isn’t strong enough even for anesthesia), your doctor may attempt draining it using a big needle.
+Nevertheless, this is not optimal, as auditory hematomas frequently recur without operation.

 What Happens if You Leave Your Dog’s Ear Hematoma Untreated?